Experimental Evaluation of Individualized Treatment Rules

 In contrast, much of the policy evaluation literature focus on the optimal average value, which is required to compute the regret of an ITR. \citet{athe:wage:18} briefly discusses a quantity related to the PAPE in their empirical application, but this quantity evaluates an ITR against the treatment rule that randomly treats exactly one half of units rather than the same proportion as the one treated under the ITR.
 Although empirical studies in the campaign and marketing literatures have used ``uplift modeling,'' which is based on the PAPE \citep[e.g.,][]{imai:stra:11,rzep:jaro:12,guti:gera:16,asca:18,fifi:18}, none develops formal estimation and inferential methods.
 We show that the AUPEC is a generalization of the QINI coefficient, which is a widely utilized statistic in uplift modeling \citep{radcliffe2007using,diemert2018large}.
 Thus, our theoretical results for the AUPEC apply directly to the QINI coefficient as well.

-Another related literature is concerned with the estimation of heterogeneous effects using machine learning algorithms.
+Another related literature is concerned with the estimation of heterogeneous effects.
 Researchers have explored the use of tree-based methods \citep[e.g.,][]{imai:stra:11,athe:imbe:16,wage:athe:18,hahn2020bayesian}, regularized regressions \citep[e.g.,][]{imai:ratk:13, kunz:etal:18}, and ensamble methods \citep[e.g.,][]{vand:rose:11, grim:mess:west:17}.
-In practice, the estimated heterogeneous treatment effects based on these machine learning algorithms are often used to construct ITRs.
+In practice, the estimated heterogeneous treatment effects based on these machine learning algorithms are used to construct ITRs.